gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 brew install node
 ```

-> 💡 If you don't want to install it through Homebrew, download the latest Node.js version from [the official Node.js website](https://nodejs.org/en/), double click on the downloaded file and go through the installation process.
+> 💡 If you don't want to install it through Homebrew, download your preferred version of Node.js version from [the official Node.js website](https://nodejs.org/en/), double click on the downloaded file and go through the installation process.

 ### Windows Instructions

-- Download and install the latest Node.js version from [the official Node.js website](https://nodejs.org/en/)
+- Download and install your preferred version of Node.js version from [the official Node.js website](https://nodejs.org/en/)

 ### Linux Instructions